Fodor's Expert Review Polynesian Cultural Center

 Re-created individual villages showcase the lifestyles and traditions of Hawaii, Tahiti, Samoa, Fiji, the Marquesas Islands, New Zealand, and Tonga.
 Focusing on individual islands within its 42-acre center, 35 miles from Waikiki, the Polynesian Cultural Center was founded in 1963 by the Church of Jesus Christ of Latter-day Saints.
-It houses restaurants, hosts luaus, and demonstrates cultural traditions such as tribal tattooing, fire dancing, and ancient customs and ceremonies.
-The expansive open-air shopping village carries Polynesian handicrafts.
-If you're staying in Honolulu, see the center as part of a van tour so you won't have to drive home late at night after the two-hour evening show.
+It houses restaurants, hosts luau, and demonstrates cultural traditions such as hula, fire dancing, and ancient customs and ceremonies.
+The Hukilau Marketplace carries Polynesian handicrafts.
 There are multiple packages available, from basic admission to an all-inclusive deal.
-Every May, the PCC hosts the World Fireknife Dance Competition, an event that draws the top fire-knife dance performers from around the world.
+Every May the PCC hosts the World Fireknife Dance Competition, an event that draws the top fire-knife dance performers from around the world.
 Get tickets for that event in advance.
+If you're staying in Honolulu, see the center as part of a van tour so you won't have to drive home late at night after the two-hour evening show.